Key Takeaways

 • Eaves and soffits: Box in open eaves so embers can’t collect in the gap between the roof and exterior wall.

 • Windows: Upgrade to dual-pane tempered glass.
-Single-pane windows can shatter from radiant heat, allowing embers inside.
+Single-pane windows can shatter from radiant heat alone, allowing embers inside.

 Long-Term Investment (Higher Cost):

 • Roofing: Ensure you have Class A fire-rated roofing (asphalt composition, metal, or tile).
 Wood shake roofs are essentially kindling.
-If you have one, replacing it should be your top priority.
+If you’ve got one, replacing it should be your top priority.

 • Siding: Fiber cement or stucco siding dramatically outperforms vinyl or wood in ember exposure.